-You will need your PIN.
-This is the same number you used to sign your FAFSA.
+You will need your FSA ID.
+This is the same username and password you used to sign your FAFSA.

 Federal Work-Study Program

 Federal Work-Study Program

 The Federal Work-Study program is a federally funded financial aid employment program.
 To be eligible a student must be matriculated and enrolled in a minimum of 6 credits.
 Eligibility is based on need as determined by the FAFSA and the availability of funds.
 Recipients of this program must be making satisfactory academic progress.